umich-brcf-bioinf/.github/profile/README.md

 See [our website](https://michmed.org/GqGzZ) for more information about the core staff or reach out directly at bioinformatics@umich.edu to [set up a free consulation](https://docs.google.com/forms/d/e/1FAIpQLSepk7VqOl3xmBgkZybrl71VuQmKk3YmkgmpaBO4dD2hOtIh4w/viewform).

-## Bioinformatics Analyses we Support
+## Bioinformatics analyses we support

 We have expertise in a range of bioinformatics analyses, including: